Fido or Koodo –Plans for Bring Your Own Phone

 Plans for Quebec

-As far as QC is concerned it is the only province in which Fido and Koodo differ in BYOP plan pricing.
-Like MB and SK plans, Quebec plans have a more-limited scope.
-This time around there is no option for a 1GB plan from Koodo, and no 3GB plan from Fido.
+QC is the only province in which Fido and Koodo differ in BYOP plan pricing.
+Like MB and SK plans, Quebec plans have a more limited scope.
+This time, there is no option for a 1GB plan from Koodo and no 3GB plan from Fido.

 1GB